itera-sd2201/itera-sd2201.github.io/syllabus.md

 ## Course Meetings
 Lectures, labs, and office hours are the main ways in which you will interact with your professor and TAs.
 You can see the weekly schedule of course meetings on the [course schedule page](schedule.md).

 ### Lecture
-Lectures will be a mix of lectures covering new material, coding demos, and in-class problem solving.
-Lecture format is TBD; it may be in person, or it may be virtual.

-I will be releasing pre-recorded videos covering the topics from lecture the day *after* the in-person lecture, for students who would like to review the material or may have missed class.
-These pre-recorded lectures will not be as useful as in-class lectures as they are not interactive, and you will **not** receive attendance credit for only watching the pre-recorded lecture.
+Lectures for this course will be 100% virtual.
+This class will use a flipped classroom model, where lecture videos will be sent out before class that you must watch.
+You will be expected to have watched the videos before class.
+Classtime will then be spent on answering student questions on the material, and working through practice problems.
+You are expected to come to each class, having watched the lecture videos, as there will be weekly quizzes given at a random time during class.

 ### Labs
-Labs will be the main in-class place to apply the new concepts that you're learning in lecture.
-You will be given problems to solve, that you'll be able to work on with your peers.
+Lab for this course will be 100% virtual.
+Labs will allow you to apply the new concepts that you're learning in lecture to broader, graded problems.
+You will be given problems to solve, that you'll be able to work on with your peers in groups of 4.
 Your labs will be submitted on Mimir and graded by the Mimir autograder.
-Labs will be released each Thursday morning, and will be due the following Tuesday.
+Labs will be released each Wednesday evening, and will be due the following Tuesday at 11:59pm.

 You should take advantage of labs as you can ask the professor or TAs for help on completing the assignments.